AccelQuasarDragon/pyinstallerpaths/README.md

 #3: do the same for Mac
-Mac specific problem: unix executable works for .app is prevented from looking at network folders TL:DR:
+Mac specific problem: unix executable works for .app is prevented from looking at network folders new location: __file__

+what is bad: os.getcwd

+WHAT, getcwd on pyinstaller .app on mac is / which is the root folder but getcwd on pyinstaller which is a unix executable is user folder

+TL:DR:
 	there are TWO ways to run a python file,
 	#1: from terminal/ide